-- All new employees shall serve a three (3) year probationary period.
-Written evaluations shall be prepared for each probationary employee at the end of the first six (6) months of employment and at the end of each work year.
-All evaluations shall be submitted by the immediate supervisor to the Supervisor of Buildings and Grounds and the Director of Personnel Services. - 2.
-During the first six (6) months of the probationary period, an employee who has not satisfactorily performed her/his responsibilities can be dismissed with appropriate notification as set forth below, during which time there will be no recourse to the grievance procedure for dismissal.
+- All new janitors shall serve a three (3) year nontenurable period.
+Written evaluations shall be prepared for each non-tenured janitor at the end of the first six (6) months of employment and at the end of each work year.
+All evaluations shall be submitted by the immediate supervisor to the Supervisor of Buildings and Grounds and the Assistant Superintendent for Personnel Services. - 2.
+All employees shall serve a six (6) month probationary period.
+During this probationary period, an employee who has not satisfactorily performed her/his responsibilities can be dismissed with appropriate notification as set forth below, during which time there will be no recourse to the grievance procedure for dismissal.
 Continued employment beyond the six month period shall require satisfactory growth and performance. - Dismissal during the six month period shall require written notice to the employee at least thirty (30) days before the effective date of the dismissal.